Hungary summons U.S. envoy over McCain's 'neo-fascist' comment

 The U.S. State Department distanced the U.S. administration from the remarks.
 "I think it's no surprise that there are a number of views Senator McCain has espoused that we don't share," Spokeswoman Marie Harf told a regular news briefing.

-The United States, as well as European Union partners, has also criticised Orban for what they see as weakening democratic checks and balances and attacking non-governmental organisations.
+The United States, as well as European Union partners, has also criticized Orban for what they see as weakening democratic checks and balances and attacking non-governmental organizations.

 (Reporting by Marton Dunai; Additional reporting by David Storey in Washington; editing by Ralph Boulton, Ruth Pitchford)